dinhcam89/RSAEncrypt/README.md

-# C# Winform Application tool for RSA and Playfair Encryptionl
+# C# Winform Application tool for RSA and Playfair Encryption